herreraja/herreraja.github.io/_posts/2019-07-28-design-data-intensive-applications.md

 2124 /2012/12/05/schema-evolution-in-avro-protocol[…]
 ```

-An extra advantage of processing logs is to find errors in the system like failed transactions and recover it.
+An extra advantage of processing logs is to find errors in the system like failed transactions and recover them.

 ![mapreduce](/img/posts/post-28072019-logs.png "MapReduce example")